- I. TIAA/CREF Retirement

 This program offers a tremendous tax savings.
 These accounts allow you to set aside money on a pre-tax basis for expenses that would otherwise be paid for with after tax dollars.
 As a result, you are not subject to Federal, State, local (including piggyback taxes) or Social Security (FICA) taxes for these elected dollars.
 These elected contributions are excluded from your income for taxation purposes.
 Certain conditions and restrictions do apply to this program.
 Additional information is available in the Office of Human Resources.

-Trinity College is a member of the Tuition Exchange, Inc. The Tuition Exchange provides a national scholarship exchange program for dependent children of full-time faculty and staff from among its membership of more than 600 Colleges and Universities.
+Trinity is a member of the Tuition Exchange, Inc. The Tuition Exchange provides a national scholarship exchange program for dependent children of full-time faculty and staff from among its membership of more than 600 Colleges and Universities.
 Admission to the institution is determined by the institution through its regular admissions process.
 The number of scholarships available depends on the balance between imports and exports over a 5-year period.
-We hope, of course, to be able to attract students, therefore having scholarships available to the dependent children of Trinity College faculty and staff.
+We hope, of course, to be able to attract students, therefore having scholarships available to the dependent children of Trinity faculty and staff.
 There is no guarantee that Tuition Exchange scholarships will be available.

-Faculty and staff who have been employed at the College for a minimum of six months are eligible for this benefit.
+Faculty and staff who have been employed at the University for a minimum of six months are eligible for this benefit.
 The Tuition Exchange Program is limited to eligible children of qualifying faculty and staff.
 The credits awarded through the Tuition Exchange Program may be used for first undergraduate degrees only.
 They may not be used for graduate study, non-degree studies or second undergraduate degrees.

 The policy, application process, and procedures for this program are available in the Office of Human Resources.